dmbarbour/glas/docs/GlasDesign.md

 ## Annotations

 Annotations are concretely represented by `note:Content` in Glas programs or namespaces.
-Glas systems support annotations in most places,

-, e.g. as a special program or namespace operator, a request in the request-response channel for effects, the program dictionary also containing `code:` and `ns:`.
+Glas systems support annotations in most places, e.g. as a special program or namespace operator, a request in the request-response channel for effects.

 Logically, annotations must be *semantically neutral*.
 That is, ignoring or removing annotations must not affect the observable behavior of the system.
-Content of annotations is left to ad-hoc extension and de-facto standardization.
-If a system does not recognize an annotation, it should emit a warning if possible (to avoid silent failure), then ignore.
+Instead, annotations support optimization, static analysis, model testing, debugging.

 Annotations serve a valuable role in context of external tooling: documentation and comments, automatic testing, debug logging or breakpoints, profiling, acceleration and optimization hints, type annotations, theorem prover hints, anchors for reflection, recommended widgets for projectional editing or direct manipulation, etc..

 ## Effects Model

-Most Glas programs will represent effects via request-response channel.
+Glas programs will represent procedural effects via request-response channel.
 The program writes `io:request` then reads `io:response` based on an API of supported requests.
-This models a single thread for procedural behavior, but with background computations while awaiting response.
+This models a single thread for procedural behavior, albeit with background computations while awaiting response.

 A request-response channel becomes a bottleneck for effects.
-[Glas applications](GlasApps.md) mitigate this with API design - small transactions, asynchronous IO, fork requests.
+This can be mitigated with compiler support and API design for asynchronous effects, fusion with effect handler loops, etc..
 Acceleration, memoization, and content-addressed storage can displace effects for some use-cases.

-My vision for very large scales involves development of higher-order *deployment models* that represent how a set of applications bind to configurable distributions of sensors, actuators, displays, storage, networks, swarms, clients, and other resources.
-A deployment model would be continuously compiled and deployed.

-*Aside:* Glas compilers could inject effectful operations via higher-order namespace.
-However. effects embedded within black-box processes are awkward to observe, control, or safely update at runtime.
-Explicit deployment models are a better fit for my larger vision of software systems.
+At larger scales, it is feasible to introduce fork effects or deployment models.

+*Aside:* Injecting effectful operators at compile-time via the namespace is feasible, but hinders external extension and control of code.
+I think it's wiser to model effects explicitly at every layer.

 ## Language Modules

 To process a file with extension `.xyz`, a Glas command-line utility will search for module or package `language-xyz`, favoring a local module.
 The exceptional case is bootstrapping, which requires built-in syntax.

 The language module should compute a namespace that defines a compile process.
-A minimal compile process must take source input, load modules, and compute a value.
-This could be implemented directly as a Glas program, with request-response for loading modules (and logging).

-However, a direct implementation is opaque to external tooling.
-This can hinder provenance tracking, incremental computing, ambiguity detection, programming assistance, proposal of corrections, etc..
-Thus, I'm exploring alternatives in the [Glas Syntax](GlasSyntax.md) document.
+This will use a request-response channel for loading and logging, and also have an `io:source` input and `io:result` output.
+A viable request API:

+* **note:Message** - response is unit; outputs a message for debug logs, progress reports, proposed code changes, etc..
+Message have any type, subject to de-facto standardization.
+* **load:ModuleID** - A module ID is typically `module:symbol` or `package:symbol`.
+Response is the result of compiling that module, or a lazy placeholder (requires runtime support).
+* **exists:ModuleID** - response is boolean, `true` iff the specified module can be compiled.
+This can be useful for modeling defaults or flags at the module system layer.

+A load error can occur if a module is ambiguous, not found, fails to produce a result, or forms a dependency cycle.
+Lazy placeholders can defer load errors, and also simplify incremental computing and dynamic linking.

+Compile succeeds if `io:result` is output, though logged errors (`note:error:Message`) should be reported.
+Partial success is possible in presence of lazy placeholders.
+Because effects are severely restricted, we can guarantee that compilation is deterministic based on the input source and state of the module system.

 ## Glas System Patterns